 How Can StackHawk Help?

 Along with detecting SQL injection vulnerabilities, StackHawk helps developers uncover hundreds of other types of potential vulnerabilities in their code.
-When you're trying to create the most secure applications you possibly can, leaning on automation as part of your application security stack is a must.
-Trying out StackHawk is super easy and within minutes you’ll be able to identify and address potential security issues.
+When trying to create the most secure applications you possibly can, leaning on automation as part of your application security stack is a must.
+Trying out StackHawk is super easy, and within minutes, you’ll be able to identify and address potential security issues.
 You can try it out today by signing up for a free account here.

 Already using a security tool?
 StackHawk’s DAST platform is complementary to many other security tools.
-Many security professionals recommend various types of tools to be included in your application security stack.
+Most security professionals recommend multiple tools to be included in your application security stack.